020 7529 1559

 The London Debate Challenge 2015 Handbook is available here.

-Please note: three Borough rounds are not centrally administered, but should be directly contacted.
+Please note: two Borough rounds are not centrally administered, but should be directly contacted.

 Enfield: firstname.lastname@example.org and/or Gwyneth.Hamand@enfield.gov.uk